LCAV/dsp-labs/docs/chapters/3/alien_voice/2/dsp_tips.md

 "clicking" sound.

 <div style="text-align:center"><img src ="figs/discontinuous_sine.png" width="600"/></div>
-<center><i>Discontinuous sinusoid estimate (blue, right-side up triangles) across consecutive buffers.
-For the new buffer, the discontinuous estimate simply starts at the beginning of the lookup table rather than continuing along the lookup table (green, upside-down triangles).</i></center>
 <br>

+_Figure: Discontinuous sinusoid estimate (blue, right-side up triangles) across consecutive buffers.
+For the new buffer, the discontinuous estimate simply starts at the beginning of the lookup table rather than continuing along the lookup table (green, upside-down triangles)._

 One solution would be to keep track of the number of buffers processed thus far so that we could multiply with the appropriate time index as such: